sean-a-kuhn/java_challenge_1/README.md

 Initial definition:
   public ArrayList walkGraph(GNode);

-In my implementation, I initially used the definition as a wrapper function for a recursive method requiring an arraylist to be passed in as an argument as well as the node.
+In my implementation, I use the definition as a wrapper function for a recursive method requiring an arraylist to be passed in as an argument as well as the node.